 What to See and Do

-Berlin has a large range of things to, from museums, parks, landmarks, markets, cool neighbourhoods and much more.
+Berlin has a large range of things to see and do, from museums, parks, landmarks, markets, cool neighbourhoods and much more.
 If you are the kind of person that likes to see and do a lot when you travel, then consider using a Berlin Welcome Card to save yourself money.
 The card will give you discounts on many attractions and also use of the public transport for no extra cost.

 Below you will find a few of the top things you could do during your visit.
-You may also like my post Top Instagram and Photography Spots in Berlin.
+You may also like Top Instagram and Photography Spots in Berlin.

 Go on a walking tour